 The North Cascades Highway — SR20

 If any of the above questions intrigued you, then State Route 20 is the drive for you.
 The entire highway does not look as appealing as the towering mountains, but for a few hours drive between Birdsview, WA and Twisp, WA the drive is unreal.
 If you were to start in Birdsview it would take you roughly two hours to crest over Raney and Washington pass.
 Then go around the Horseshoe Corner and into Mazama, through Winthrop and into Twisp.

 But wait!
 Before you make the Sunday drive all the way over the Cascade Mountains, there are two incredible trails you must check out.
-They are easily accessible, easy going and the views are, well, too good to be true — just like the rest of the Cascades!
+They are easily accessible, easy going and the views are, well, too good to be true — just like the rest of the North Cascades National Park!

 Two Easily Accessible Trails

 First though, Rainy Lake.
 It is first in your route over the mountains, and is the easiest.
 You will find it on the right side of the highway, only minutes from reaching Washington Pass.
 This trail is 2 miles round trip to the lake and is completely paved.
-It is wheelchair accessible and does not gain more than 70 feet of elevation.
+It is wheelchair accessible and does not have more than 70 feet of elevation gain.

 It is roughly 1 mile from the start of the trailhead, west of the parking lot, and to the viewpoint at the lake.
 The trail does however split partway into the hike and shoots up more into the mountains, leading into a foot path up to Lake Anne.
 So stay straight and before you know it, you will be at the tucked away lake, not too far off the main highway.
 The lake is surrounded by towering mountains whose steep banks come straight down to the edge of the lake.
 The water, so clear that fish can be seen swimming around the lake bottom with other neat rocks and old logs.